H584958/StaccElectricity/readme.md

 Then you can open [http://localhost:3306](http://localhost:3306) with your browser to see the result.

-To run the application, from the root directory, tou need to run the following commands:
+To run the application, from the root directory, you need to run the following commands:

 ```bash
 cd ./stacc-challenge-public